AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

 - **Correct Way:** use methods

-  - Must use a method specific to your data type
+  - Must use a method specific to data type
   - :rust:`.pow(u32) ` - integers
   - :rust:`.powf(f64)` - floats